airbnb/stemcell/README.md

 ## Configuration

+If you're using the command line tool, you'll need to add a `stemcell.json` to the root of your chef repo.
+It contains default attributes for launching instances as well as the mapping from backing stores to images.
+For an example, see `examples/stemcell.json`.

 You should create an rc file for stemcell with your standard options (and place it in the root dir as .stemcellrc?).
-You can see an example in examples/stemcellrc.
-You can get most of the options from your .chef/knife.rb but you will need to get the new chef deploy key so that instances that you launch can download code.
+You can see an example in `examples/stemcellrc`.
+You will need a chef deploy key so that instances you launch can download code.

 ## Usage